timescale/docs/getting-started/data-retention.md

   dropped from your continuous aggregate, `stocks_real_time_daily`.

-1. To see information about your retention policies and verify job statistics, query the TimescaleDB informational views:
+1. To see information about your retention policies and verify job statistics, query the Timescale informational views:

     ```sql
     SELECT * FROM timescaledb_information.jobs;